GridOPTICS/GridPACK/docs/markdown/BASIC_INSTALL.md

 **Note:** To build shared libraries for Boost, use the flag `link=shared` instead of `link=static`.

-Step 7.
+Step 1.7.
 If boost installation goes through correctly, then you should see `include` and `lib` subdirectories in your installation directory `install_for_gridpack`

 If you run into difficulties more information on building and installing Boost can be found [here](required/BOOST.md)

-## Install Global arrays
+## <b>Step 2: Install Global arrays</b>
-Step 1.
+Step 2.1.
 Download GA-5.8
 ```
 wget https://github.com/GlobalArrays/ga/releases/download/v5.8/ga-5.8.tar.gz
 ```
-Step 2.
+Step 2.2.
 Untar file
 ```
 tar -xvf ga-5.8.tar.gz
 ```
-Step 3. `cd ga-5.8`
+Step 2.3. `cd ga-5.8`

-Step 4.
+Step 2.4.
 Configure ga and set the installation directory
 ```
 ./configure --with-mpi-ts --disable-f77 --without-blas --enable-cxx --enable-i4 --prefix=${PWD}/install_for_gridpack
 ```
 **Note:** To build shared libraries for GA, add the flag `--enable-shared`

-Step 5.
+Step 2.5.
 Compile GA and install
 ```
 make -j 10 install
 ```
-Step 6.
+Step 2.6.
 If the compilation succeeds, `include`, `lib`, and `bin` directories should be created in your installation directory `${PWD}/install_for_gridpack`

 More information on building and installing GA can be found [here](required/GLOBAL_ARRAYS.md)

-## Install PETSc 3.16.4
+## <b>Step 3: Install PETSc 3.16.4</b>
-Step 1.
+Step 3.1.
 Download PETSc release

 ```
 git clone https://gitlab.com/petsc/petsc.githttps://gitlab.com/petsc/petsc.git
 git checkout v3.16.4
 ```
-Step 2. `cd petsc`
+Step 3.2. `cd petsc`

-Step 3.
+Step 3.3.
 Set environment variables needed for PETSc
 ```
 export PETSC_DIR=${PWD}
 export PETSC_ARCH=build-dir
 ```
-Step 4.
+Step 3.4.
 Build PETSc.
 GridPACK needs a few other libraries installed with PETSc.
 We'll install them during configure stage of PETSc.
 ```
 ./configure --download-superlu_dist --download-metis --download-parmetis --download-suitesparse --download-f2cblaslapack --download-cmake --prefix=${PWD}/install_for_gridpack
 ```